malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 and a machine learning approach is the methodology.

+### Feature Development

+For machine learning,
+features are the set of dimensions over which the learning takes place.
+That for a linear regression,
+we have a single feature,
+one input value which maps to an output value.
+When developing a machine learning methodology the feature selection is the most important component, and where domain expertise for a particular problem is most useful.
+The features are a set of values which best describe the differences which a machine learning algorithm should differentiate.

 ### Machine Learning Methodology

 When developing a machine learning algorithm for a problem